Isabella Greenway: First and second marriages

-Isabella and her two children moved to Williams, Arizona, and bought the Quarter Circle Double X Ranch as she and John had planned.
+Isabella and her children moved to Williams, Arizona, and bought the Quarter Circle Double X Ranch as she and John had planned.
 Through smart business dealings and the sale of her mining stock at the top of its value ahead of the 1929 stock market crash, Isabella was able to grow the ranch to over 130000 acre.
 During the same period, she also became the owner and operator of Los Angeles-based Gilpin Airlines.
+In 1930, Greenway founded the Arizona Inn in Tucson.